In Excel one can easily convert data columns to rows or multiple data rows to columns which is technically named transpose.

 Method 5: Paste Special + Common Sense = Paste Ultimate!

 We saw TRANSPOSE function went ahead of Paste Special as it was not only able push columns as rows (transpose) but were also live as transposed range was able to update as source change.
 We fixed some of the TRANSPOSE nuisances through INDIRECT approach.
 But writing formula and then dragging the range takes time.

 But can we get TRANSPOSE like result using paste special?
 The answer is yes!

-However, out of no reason, if you try to transpose and paste link at the same time Excel don’t allow that i.e. you can either transpose or you can paste link.
-In other words if you try to click Paste Link button having transpose option checked, the moment you select transpose option the paste link button gets disabled.
+However, for unknown reasons, if you try to transpose and paste link at the same time Excel does not allow that i.e. you can either transpose or paste link.
+In other words, if you click Paste Link button with transpose option checked, the moment you select transpose option the paste link button gets disabled.